 If you froze your potatoes as french fries don't thaw them before cooking them.

-If you are going to bake them, oil a sheet pan, set the potatoes in one layer on the pan, oil the potatoes (it's easy to spray them) with the oil of your choice and bake in a 450 F preheated oven for around 35 minutes or until they are done for your liking.
+If you are going to bake them, oil a sheet pan, set the potatoes in one layer on the pan, oil the potatoes (it's easy to spray them) with the oil of your choice and bake in a 450 degrees F preheated oven for around 35 minutes or until they are done for your liking.
 Season with salt, garlic powder, black pepper or any other seasoning that you like and serve hot.

-If you are going to fry them, lower them into a 350 F preheated oil while they are still frozen.
+If you are going to fry them, lower them into a 350 degrees F preheated oil while they are still frozen.
 Once done, season and serve hot.